outdreamer/build-a-cure/docs/tasks/function_to_do.md

           - 'cause' perspective identifying causal network of system components and which causes need to be changed to complete automation task
             - cause of logic selection in existing solution may be the sequence & existence of queries, whether the logic functions are available, & whether the logic variables are populated, whereas the target cause of logic selection should be which logic exists in a data store & the sequence of queries to that data store

+          - logic attribute (type-position) connecting perspective

+            - sub-queries about type attributes to solve problem of 'finding correct position of components to fulfill organization intent'
+              - are certain types of logic better in different positions (validation in json dict, dependency changes in database triggers, parsing/testing in another position)
+              - what other types apply to logic (configuration, filters, data, examples)

+            - examples of logic attribute (type-position) connection functions
+              - if a logic type is configuration, that should be in positions associated with configuration
+              - if a logic type is changed more than other logic types, that may qualify as data
+              - if a logic type is an example, that suggests a testing position

         - attribute-specific perspectives